elixir-luxembourg/dss/deploy/INSTRUCTIONS.md

 # Elixir DSS Deployment Guide

-Modern deployment using systemd and nginx on Rocky Linux 8 / RHEL 8+
+Deployment using systemd and nginx on Rocky Linux 8

 ## 1. Install System Dependencies